Leonidas5052/cis421_Fall2022/Project 1 Writeup.md

 5. I tried to use wget on the website link, but that only got me the index.html file which I already had access too.

 6. I looked up how to stop google from indexing a webpage and found robots.txt.
 I do not know how it works so I looked up a writeup from Hayden Housen and apparently I just add it to the end of a website url.
 Why.
+Link: https://picoctf2021.haydenhousen.com/web-exploitation/scavenger-hunt

 7. From the website that we found we are on an apache server.
 The heck does that mean.
 Back to the writeup.
 The heck is .htaccess.
 Okay, a google search later, .htaccess is a second way to access directories of an apache server.
 Good to know.
 Now to enter that in... and now it's talking about macs.
 Fun.